brytonh/brytonh.github.io/_posts/2021-01-23-4-Label-Stack.md

 title: 4 Label Stack in JunOS
 ---

+<span style="color:red"> Disclaimer - This 4 label stack has nothing to do with SR-MPLS or RSVP Pop&Forward</span>

 We are going to go full nerd with this one and exceed the "normal" 3 label stack we might have been used to with something like seamless MPLS.
-Today, we are shooting for VPN,BGP-LU,LDP,RSVP.
+Today, we are shooting for VPN,BGP-LU,LDP,RSVP stack bottom to top.
 We are doing L3VPN Interprovider Option C, with LDP Tunneling over RSVP (LDPoRSVP).

 What's the point?
 Just to see how JunOS reacts to the label stack size larger than 3 by default for vMX routers.
 Also - for a core leveraging LDPoRSVP or doing some flavor of seamless MPLS and adding on some interprovider VPN this is a completely realistic scenario.